yakazimir/kyler-website/content/post/number_computability.md

 In other words, exponential diophantine equations were not exactly what Hilbert had in mind when he formulated the problem, hence this result did not suffice to provide a negative solution to the original problem (At the end of this comment, you can also see the reviewers' skepticism about all recursively enumerable sets being diophantine).
 Nonetheless, Matiyasevich writes that the significance and relevance of this result to the larger problem was overlooked by many people beyond this single reviewer, and even included his own advisor at the time who had initiated his interest in Hilbert's 10th problem.
 He recounts in [Matiyasevich (1992)](https://logic.pdmi.ras.ru/~yumat/Julia/index.html) the following dialogue:

 >I asked my scientific adviser, Sergel [sic] Maslov, what to do next.
 He answered:
-> `Try to prove the algorithmic unsolvability of Diophantine equations.
+> "Try to prove the algorithmic unsolvability of Diophantine equations.
 This problem is
-> known as Hilbert's tenth problem, but that does not matter to you.' -- `But I haven't
+> known as Hilbert's tenth problem, but that does not matter to you." -- "But I haven't
-> learned any proof of the unsolvability of any decision problem.' -- `That also does not
+> learned any proof of the unsolvability of any decision problem." -- "That also does not
 > matter.
 Unsolvability is nowadays usually proved by reducing a problem already known
 > to be unsolvable to the problem whose unsolvability one needs to establish, and you
-> understand the technique of reduction well enough.' -- `What should I read in advance?' --
+> understand the technique of reduction well enough." -- "What should I read in advance?" --
-> `Well, there are some papers by American mathematicians about Hilbert's tenth problem,
+> "Well, there are some papers by American mathematicians about Hilbert's tenth problem,
-> but you need not study them.' -- `Why not?' -- `So far the Americans have not succeeded,
+> but you need not study them."-- "Why not?" -- "So far the Americans have not succeeded,
-> so their approach is most likely inadequate.'
+> so their approach is most likely inadequate."

 Building on the result above, the missing link involved proving that exponentiation is diophantine, or that the following set is diophantine[^12]: